Skip to main content

 • Insurance: applications, underwriting, claims decisions, pricing

 You do not need to be headquartered in Colorado.
-If your AI affects Colorado residents in these domains — even if your company has no Colorado presence — you are covered.
+If your ADMT affects Colorado residents in these domains — even with no Colorado presence — you are covered.

-If you're still not sure: The safest question to ask is: "Does this AI system's output affect whether a Colorado resident gets a job, a loan, an apartment, or healthcare?"
+If you're still not sure: ask, "Does this system's output affect whether a Colorado resident gets a job, a loan, an apartment, insurance, health care, education, or a government benefit?"
 If yes, treat yourself as in scope.

 What Deployers Must Do